Your kitchen will be filled with a great aroma from this juicy and flavorful air fryer sausages and peppers in no minutes.

 - Arrange the sausages in the air fryer basket and cook for 5 minutes shaking the basket halfway through.

-- In the meantime, season the peppers and onion with salt and black pepper, italian seasoning, garlic powder, drizzle the olive oil on top of it and mix all to combine.
+- In the meantime, season the peppers and onion with salt and black pepper, Italian seasoning, garlic powder, and balsamic vinegar, drizzle the olive oil on top of it and mix all to combine.

 - The internal temperature of the sausage must be cooked to 160F/73C for safe consumption.
 Serve your air fryer sausage and peppers as desired.
 Enjoy!